SS William and Mary Victory: Service life

 SS William and Mary Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home as part of Operation Magic Carpet.

 After WW2 in 1946, she was laid up in the James River.
 In 1947 she was sold to Compana Argentina de Nav.Dodero, in Buenos Aires, Argentina and renamed Mendoza.
 In 1949 she was sold to Flota Argentina se Nav. de Ultramar in Buenos Aires.
 In 1952 she was rebuilt as a passenger ship with accommodation.
-In 1961 she was sold to Empresa Líneas Marítimas Argentinas, in Buenos Aires, converted back to a to cargo ship.
+In 1961 she was sold to Empresa Líneas Marítimas Argentinas, in Buenos Aires, converted back to a cargo ship.
 In 1972 she was scrapped at Campana, Buenos Aires, Argentina.

 Artifacts

 The christening bottle for the SS William and Mary Victory is in the Special Collections Research Center (SCRC) in Swem Library at the College of William and Mary.
 An American flag that was flown on the ship is also available in the SCRC.
 The flag was a gift of Captain James Hassell on May 2, 1946.